input-output-hk/cardano-sl/QUEUE_METRICS.md

 `Failures`) guage.
 Under very rare circumstances this could loop indefinitely;
 when we detect such a loop the `FailedCherishLoop` counter.
 Any value above zero for this counter indicates queue misconfiguration.

+## Problems during subscription
+## (e.g., `queue.node0.FailedBucketFull.BucketSubscriptionListener`)

+The various buckets maintained by the queue can have a maximum size imposed on them.
+When an attempt is based to grow a bucket past its maximum size, the change is rejected and the corresponding counter is incremented.